About the District

 - Proximity to significant water-level declines in Harris county

-Currently, total water use in the District comprises about 50% groundwater and 50% alternative water, which is primarily sourced through surface water and waste water reuse.
 The District was formed to address measured impacts from the predominant use of groundwater.
 In addition to the moderate, but noticeable, amounts of subsidence, the heavy dependence of groundwater has resulted in declining water levels.
 Groundwater levels in wells drawing from the Chicot/Evangeline Aquifer in the northern part of the District have declined in excess of 160 feet from 1990 to 2021.
 (Source: 2020 Annual Groundwater Report) These declines have resulted in increased operational costs to well users and increased subsidence throughout the area.
-The District regularly analyzes the adequacy of the current District Regulatory Plan and Rules to assure they continue to meet the District’s legislative mandate.

 Subsidence in Fort Bend and Surrounding Counties